Junrulin0225/Medical-and-Chest-xRay-Report-Classification-System/README.md

 #### Introduction
-Welcome to the **Medical Text Cancer Type Project**🗂️!
+Welcome to the **Medical & Chest x-Ray Report Project**🗂️!

 After practicing the Netflix Genre Classification Project, I decided to apply the NLTK skills to the project related to the medical report and my previous job.
-This project is to **predict what kind of cancer type it is using medical reports**.
+This project has 2 applications.
+The first one is

+- **Predict what kind of cancer type it is using medical reports**.

   There are totally 3 cancer types we want to identify:
   - Thyroid cancer
   - Colon cancer
   - Lung cancer

+ The second one is
+ - **Predict whether this patient has abnormal lung or not using Chest X-Ray reports.**

 #### Workflow